TiagoMostardinha/UA/README.md

 # UA
-This repository has all the subjects distributed in branches by year from the course LECI.
+This repository has all subjects distributed in branches by year from the course LECI.